good-loop/doc/pages/jobs/product-ux-lead.md

 ## Key tasks are:

 * User research.
-* Work with stakeholders to define success criteria and key metrics.
+* Work with stakeholders to define product success criteria and key metrics.
 Monitoring of outcomes.
 * Work with customers and stakeholders to shape the roadmap.
 * Shaping the look, feel, and voice of the products.
 * Planning and conducting product experiments.